jonthornton/jquery-timepicker/README.md

 [See a demo and examples here](http://jonthornton.github.com/jquery-timepicker)

-jquery.timepicker is a timepicker plugin for jQuery inspired by Google Calendar.
-It supports both mouse and keyboard navigation.
+jquery.timepicker is a lightweight timepicker plugin for jQuery inspired by Google Calendar.
+It supports both mouse and keyboard navigation, and weighs in at 2.5kb minified and gzipped.

 Requirements
 ------------